iceberg logo

 • Hands-on experience with relevant security tools

-Equally important are these soft skills:
+Equally important when hiring cybersecurity professionals are these essential soft skills:

 • Critical thinking and problem-solving